variousauthors/balls/NEXTSTEPS.md

 ---------

  - Add a 3, 2, 1 counter at the start
- - automatically restart the game after a lose
+ - Automatically restart the game after a lose
+ - Add a way to regain health

 DRAGONS
 -------